metreeca/mark/README.md

 # License

-This project is licensed under the MIT License – see [LICENSE](LICENSE) file for details
+This project is licensed under the Apache 2.0 License – see [LICENSE](LICENSE) file for details.